jlapeyre/DotCall.jl/README.md

 The main motivation is to make it easy to call many functions with short names without bringing them into scope.
-For example `s.x(1)`, `s.y(3)`,  `s.z(3)`, etc. We want to do this without claiming `x`, `y`, `z`, and many others.
-This is all the package does despite being called CBOOCall.jl.
+For example `s.x(1)`, `s.y(3)`,  `s.z(3)`, etc. We want to do this without claiming `x`, `y`, `z`, among others.
+This is all the package does.
 It doesn't offer other features of typical OO systems.
 This package writes a `getproperty` method.
 So any other OO features that need to be in `getproperty` might go in CBOOCall.jl

+A requirement of design is no performance penalty.
+I mean I would not have brought this to a package if there were a performance penalty.
-A requirement is no performance penalty.
-Benchmarking the code in the test suite shows no performance penalty.
-But, there may be some lurking.
+And benchmarking the code in the test suite shows there is none.
+But, there may be some lurking somewhere.

 For example the script [smalltest.jl](./smalltest.jl)
 ```julia